Music education: Significance

 A number of researchers and music education advocates have argued that studying music enhances academic achievement, such as William Earhart, former president of the Music Educators National Conference, who claimed that "Music enhances knowledge in the areas of mathematics, science, geography, history, foreign language, physical education, and vocational training."
 Researchers at the University of Wisconsin suggested that students with piano or keyboard experience performed 34% higher on tests that measure spatial-temporal lobe activity, which is the part of the brain that is used when doing mathematics, science, and engineering.
+A long-term study over twelve years at the University of Graz also found a change in the grey matter in the brain of children with music lessons.

 An experiment by Wanda T. Wallace setting text to melody suggested that some music may aid in text recall.
 She created a three verse song with a non-repetitive melody; each verse with different music.
 A second experiment created a three verse song with a repetitive melody; each verse had exactly the same music.
 A third experiment studied text recall without music.
 She found the repetitive music produced the highest amount of text recall, suggesting music can serve as a mnemonic device.

 Smith (1985) studied background music with word lists.
 One experiment involved memorizing a word list with background music; participants recalled the words 48 hours later.
 Another experiment involved memorizing a word list with no background music; participants also recalled the words 48 hours later.
 Participants who memorized word lists with background music recalled more words demonstrating music provides contextual cues.

 Citing studies that support music education's involvement in intellectual development and academic achievement, the United States Congress passed a resolution declaring that: "Music education enhances intellectual development and enriches the academic environment for children of all ages; and Music educators greatly contribute to the artistic, intellectual and social development of American children and play a key role in helping children to succeed in school."